Skip to main content

 // Query all produce for store 15

-const produce = await cortex.mutable.list("grocery-stores", {
+const produce = await cortex.mutable.list({

 keyPrefix: "store-15:inventory:produce:",